 Criminal Justice Reform - Overview

-In 2016, we worked with the Maryland Coalition for Justice and Police Accountability in support of efforts to modify the Law Enforcement Officers' Bill of Rights to facilitate timely investigations of police misconduct (instead of shielding officers) and to make the process more transparent.
-Our efforts are ultimately aimed at raising awareness and promoting the discussion that Michelle Alexander advocated in her book, "The New Jim Crow".
+We are also working on issues that became the focal point of the Black Lives Matters movement.
+This year, we are supporting efforts to modify the Law Enforcement Officers' Bill of Rights to facilitate timely investigations of police misconduct (instead of shielding officers) and to make the process more transparent.
+Our efforts are ultimately aimed at raising awareness and promoting the discussion that Ms. Alexander advocated.
 She told us that nothing will change unless America has a frank and serious discussion about race.
 We hope that pushing the issue of police accountability will help in that effort, and our support for criminal justice legislation, while important in itself, is ultimately a means toward the end of addressing the larger issues of race and privilege.